 I hold a BA from Ithaca College.
 My primary applied art training came in the form of two artist residencies studying with Ah Leon and four clay masters in Taiwan in 2004 and 2006.
 Both were funded in part by New York Foundation for the Arts (NYFA) grants.

-Works have been contributed to over 120 exhibitions.
+Works have been contributed to over 130 exhibitions.
 Internationally recognized, they have been exhibited, awarded and collected on five continents.
-They are included in many permanent museum collections including among others The Metropolitan Museum of Art, the Smithsonian American Art Museum, the Carnegie Museum of Art, and the Mint Museum.
+Two dozen works are included in public collections including among others The Metropolitan Museum of Art, the Smithsonian American Art Museum, the Carnegie Museum of Art, and the Mint Museum.

 Sculptures have been represented at some of the world’s top art and design fairs including Frieze NY, TEFAF Maastricht, Design Miami, Art Basel, The Salon: Art + Design (NY), Masterpiece London, and SOFA Chicago.